Just Keke

 Just Keke is an American talk show hosted by Keke Palmer.
 The show premiered June 30, 2014, on BET.
-The show was taped in Los Angeles, California and aired over an initial four-week run.
-With this series, Palmer was the youngest talk show host in television history (she was 20 years old at the time of its premiere).
+The show was taped in Los Angeles, California, and aired over an initial four-week run.
+With this series, Palmer became the youngest talk show host in television history (she was 20 years old at the time of its premiere).

 In April 2014, BET Networks and Telepictures announced that The Keke Palmer Project was ordered to series.
 In May of the same year, it was announced that Just Keke would premiere on June 30, 2014, and would air Monday through Friday after 106 & Park.